-Grounds for suspension/expulsion include behaviors such as:
+Grounds for suspension/expulsion include behaviours such as:

-- actions which threaten the safety of yourself or others - possession/selling of illegal drugs, alcohol, or inhalants - going against district-wide policies about harassment, smoking, attendance, and student responsibilities - open defiance of authority - interference with the orderly conduct of the school - going against the student code of conduct as per the School Act
+- actions that threaten the safety of yourself or others. - possession/selling of illegal drugs, alcohol, or inhalants. - Possession of any item deemed usable as a weapon or to threaten any students safety. - going against district-wide policies about harassment, smoking, attendance, and student responsibilities. - going against the student code of conduct as per the School Act.

-The school will establish a culture of respect for the God given dignity of all who participate within it and pursue the common good of everyone, as we build a community of faith, hope, and love through the example of Jesus Christ.
+The school will establish a culture of respect for the God-given dignity of all who participate within it and pursue the common good of everyone, as we build a community of faith, hope, and love through the example of Jesus Christ.